Disney Institute: As The Disney Institute Resort

 Animation, Culinary, Gardening, The Great Outdoors, Photography, Television and Youth.

 In 2000, Disney changed the focus of the institute from a family-oriented program, to a multi-day seminar for business professionals to learn the "secrets" behind Disney's customer service and business culture.
 However, this concept did not last, and the resort was closed down in 2003 to make way for the Disney Vacation Club resort, Disney's Saratoga Springs Resort & Spa.
 Most of the Villas were torn down, except for the Treehouse Villas, which were renovated and reopened.
 The former Institute program studios and spa building were renovated as the clubhouse of the Saratoga Springs Resort.

+Disney Institute Today: Professional Development

+Disney Institute is a professional development organization within The Walt Disney Company that delivers training in leadership, customer experience, creativity in business, and employee engagement at Walt Disney World (Florida) and Disneyland Resort (California).

+Programs are offered in both one‑day and multi‑day formats and combine facilitated discussion with practical observations inside the parks to examine operations and service design in real time.
+Sessions are led by facilitators with Disney operational backgrounds and emphasize discussion, activities, and practical “adapt and apply” work rather than lecture‑only delivery.